Dionne-Lab/catalight/docs/source/equipment_guides.rst

 .. admonition:: Making the Connection

-    The COM ports for the individual MFC addresses are currently hard coded into the :class:`Gas_System.__init__ <catalight.equipment.gas_control.alicat.Gas_System.__init__>` method.
+    As of v0.2.0, the COM ports for the individual MFC addresses are defined by the  :mod:`config.py <catalight.config>` file.
 New users need to edit these addresses in a forked version of the source code for successful connection.
-Additionally, the MFC count is hard coded for 4 MFCs and one output flow meter at the moment and code changes need to make a number of updates to the source code to change the MFC count.
-This will soon be updated such that the user only has to specify the number of MFCs in the init method.
-Eventually this will be replaced with a single configuration file.
+At the moment, the MFC count is hard coded for 4 MFCs and one output flow meter at the moment, and significant code changes to the source code are needed to change the MFC count.
+This will soon be updated such that the user only has to specify the number of MFCs in the config file.
+The :mod:`catalight.equipment.alicat_connection_tester` module can be used to aid in determining the MFC COM ports.
+If can be helpful to change the MFC address (A, B, C, etc) directly on the hardware prior to trying to interface through catalight.
 See :ref:`Areas for Future Development <future>` for more details.
 Additional software shouldn't be necessary.

 .. _harrick_doc:

 Harrick Heater/Watlow
 ---------------------
 `The Harrick reaction chamber <https://harricksci.com/praying-mantis-high-temperature-reaction-chambers/>`_'s `heating system <https://harricksci.com/temperature-controller-kit-110v/>`_ is controlled by a Watlow temperature controller.
 In place of using the `EZ-ZONE configurator software <https://www.watlow.com/products/controllers/software/ez-zone-configurator-software>`_, we utilize the `pywatlow package <https://pywatlow.readthedocs.io/en/latest/readme.html>`_ developed by Brendan Sweeny and Joe Reckwalder.
 Brendan has an excellent `write up <http://brendansweeny.com/posts/watlow>`_ describing the creation of the project.
 Our :class:`~catalight.equipment.heating.watlow.Heater` class simply add some additional utilities on top of the pywatlow project, such as unit conversions, and ramped heating.
 In theory, the :class:`~catalight.equipment.heating.watlow.Heater` class should work with any Watlow controlled heater, but we have only tested it with the Harrick system.
+Note that Harrick provides a calibration file for this equipment which should be installed using the EZ zone configurator.
+We have not confirmed that these calibrations port over succesfully into the the :class:`~catalight.equipment.heating.watlow.Heater` class.

 .. tip::
      Other parameters are accessible using pywatlow.
 See the "Operations" section of the :download:`manual <../../manuals/watlow_heater/manual_pmpmintegrated.pdf>` located in the catalight/equipment/harrick_watlow directory.

 .. admonition:: Making the Connection

-    The COM ports for the Watlow heater are currently hard coded into the :class:`Heater.__init__ <catalight.equipment.heating.watlow.Heater.__init__>` method.
+    The COM ports for the Watlow heater are are defined by the  :mod:`config.py <catalight.config>` file.
 New users need to edit these addresses in a forked version of the source code for successful connection.
-Eventually this will be replaced with a single configuration file.
-See :ref:`Areas for Future Development <future>` for more details.
-Additional software should not be needed, though testing your connection with the EZ zone configurator software can be helpful for troubleshooting.
+Additional software should not be needed, though testing your connection with the EZ zone configurator software can be helpful for troubleshooting, and calibration.

 .. _thorlabs_diode_doc: